 So, meatball subs it is!
 Make them for dinner tonight.
 They’re a big hit on game day, too.
 A meatball sub satisfies even the most hungry appetite.

 I like to use homemade baked turkey meatballs.
 Made with ground turkey, they are a little leaner than beef meatballs, have great flavor, and are easy to make.
 I almost always have some in the freezer which simplifies making this sandwich by a long shot.

 If turkey isn’t your thing, I have a great recipe for classic meatballs made with a mixture of ground beef and pork.
 They are really good, too!

 Any of your favorite meatballs will work for this recipe; homemade or store-bought are both great!

 I’ll run through the recipe here and give you a few extra tips.
-For the printable recipe card with full directions and nutrition information, keep reading to the end of the post.
+For the printable recipe card with instructions, measurements, and nutrition information, keep reading to the end of the post.

 - Sub buns: You need a hefty bun for a meatball sandwich.
 Submarine sandwich buns are perfect.

 - Meatballs: Your choice, turkey, beef, homemade, frozen, whatever.